STHobbes/Java_for_FRC/README.md

 #### Installing `python`
 See [Python Downloads](https://www.python.org/downloads/) which should give you a download link for the version of windows you are running.
-At the time I started to put together these notes the current python version was 3.9.5 - when we installed this on Kai's windows machine
+At the time I started to put together these notes the current python version was 3.9.5 (what we installed this on Kai's windows machine)

 if you run python in a console or command window you should be able to type `python` and see something like: